freedomofpress/securedrop/docs/hardware.rst

       your threat model and choose your transfer device accordingly.

--  **Monitor, Keyboard, Mouse**: You will need these to do the initial installation of Ubuntu on the Application and Monitor servers.
+-  **Monitor, Keyboard, Mouse**: You will need these to do the initial installation of Ubuntu on the Application and *Monitor Server*s.

    -  Depending on your setup, you may also need these to work on the *SVS*.